A Theological Reflection of God's Promise and Blessing To All People

 Israel, the Law, and the Limits of the Flesh

 God’s election of Israel was real and purposeful.
 He gave them circumcision as a sign of the covenant (Genesis 17:10–11) and later entrusted them with the Mosaic Law.
-Yet Scripture is clear that these were signs and guardians of the promise, not its fulfillment:
+Yet Scripture is clear that coming after the promise, circumcision of the flesh and the Mosaic Law functioned as signs and guardians of the promise, not as its fulfillment.
+Paul writes:

 “Therefore the law was our guardian until Christ came, that we might be justified by faith.”
 (Galatians 3:24)

 The word Paul uses here (paidagōgos) does not describe a teacher who imparts maturity or righteousness, but a household guardian—one entrusted with supervision and restraint until an appointed time.
-The Law did not educate Israel into righteousness (Romans 9:31; , nor did it possess the power to perfect God’s people.
+The Law did not educate Israel into righteousness, Romans 9:31, nor did it possess the power to perfect God’s people.
 Rather, it preserved and restrained them, guarding the promise until its fulfillment in Christ.
 See Elemental Principles Have No Power To Mature.

 This limitation of the Law is confirmed elsewhere in Scripture: